Tunisian women's posts glamorize risky migrant crossings

 Posts like theirs “demystify” a journey that might otherwise be too terrifying to undertake, said Herbert of the Global Initiative Against Transnational Organized Crime.

-Chamseddine Marzouk, a volunteer for the Red Crescent in Zarzis, a coastal Tunisian town, has been burying the bodies of those trying to reach Europe for years.
+Chamseddine Marzouk, a volunteer in the coastal town of Zarzis, has been burying the bodies of those trying to reach Europe for years.
 By building a makeshift cemetery, Marzouk wanted to raise awareness about the dangers of migration.

 If an accident happened, “I could be burying my family without knowing whose bodies they were.
 I was in shock for two nights, and felt such relief when they called and told me they had arrived.”